-An appointment must be made in advance to submit permit applications and plans for review.
+For Commercial Construction Permits, an appointment must be made in advance to submit permit applications and plans for review.
 Please call the City of Renton Permit Center at 425-430-7200 to schedule intake at Renton City Hall, 1055 South Grady Way, 6th Floor.

 CONSTRUCTION PERMIT GUIDELINES

 Construction permits are processed through the City of Renton Permit Center, on the 6th floor of Renton City Hall, located at 1055 South Grady Way, Renton, WA 98057.
 Customer service hours are Monday through Friday, 8:00 a.m. to 4:00 p.m.
 They can also be reached at PermitTech@rentonwa.gov or by phone at (425) 430-7200.
 You may also visit their website for more information at: City of Renton Permit Center